 Cal has been in love with Anna for as long as he can remember.
-It was he who picked up the pieces of her broken heart when Jackson disappeared years ago.
-His brother’s sudden reappearance, just when it seems Anna is ready to love again, is mysterious—as is his father’s casual acceptance of the prodigal son’s return.
+It was he who picked up the pieces of her broken heart when Jackson disappeared ten years ago.
+Is it coincidence that just when Anna is ready to love again, his brother mysteriously shows up?

 Reviews for The Forsaken Heart

 “…a good read with well crafted characters and strong writing.” — The Muse Unleashed